 What does the Bugaboo Ant Cost?

 Bugaboo is a high-end stroller brand that provides excellent quality.
 The Ant is no exception.
 Its initial price tag of $499 is on par with its rivals, like the Yoyo+.
-But unlike others, the Ant can be used for newborns without addons.
-This is part of the reasons we originally chose the Ant, we wanted a stroller to use when Atlas was a newborn and would grow with him.
+But unlike others, the Ant can be used for newborns without add-ons.
+This is part of the reason we initially chose the Ant.
+We wanted a stroller to use when Atlas was a newborn and would grow with him.